Hootone-health/Hootone-RAG/README_api_upload.md

 - **Metadata First Approach**: Metadata written to filesystem immediately, then synced to DB
 - **Leaky Bucket Algorithm**: Smooth rate limiting that allows bursts while preventing overload

-This API serves as a foundation for document management systems, RAG (Retrieval-Augmented Generation) applications, or any system requiring secure, efficient PDF file handling with metadata tracking.
+This API serves as a foundation for document management systems and RAG (Retrieval-Augmented Generation) applications